Participating in Flexible Exports

 We have reached out directly to solar customers with eligible solar inverters who reside in our network to participate in the Trial.

-Our Flexible Exports Trial initially includes one solar inverter manufacturer (Sungrow), but we will expand the Trial to include additional solar inverters.
+Our Flexible Exports Trial initially includes three solar inverter manufacturers (GoodWe, Solis and Sungrow), but we are expanding to include additional solar inverters.

-If you have recently purchased a solar system, believe you have an eligible system, or would like to participate in future as the Trial expands, please register your interest!
+If you have recently purchased a solar system, believe you have an eligible system, or would like to participate in future as the service expands, please register your interest!

 Before you register, please read through our Frequently Asked Questions , which outline our eligibility criteria and the supporting information we need to verify your eligibility.